akraino-edge-stack/icn/README.md

 in icn/deploy/machine for more details.
 In the example below, no DHCP server is present in the baremetal network.

+> *NOTE:* To assist in the migration of R5 and earlier release's use
+> from `nodes.json` and the Provisioning resource to a site YAML, a
+> helper script is provided at `tools/migration/to_r6.sh`.

 `site.yaml`
 ``` yaml
 apiVersion: v1